Meet our groups: CTC Edinburgh, Lothians and Borders

 When other groups sometimes struggle to recruit and retain new members, we are continuing to thrive.
 We are very welcoming and supportive towards newer members and we have made good use of technology to keep members informed of developments; for example, we have a very informative website.

 In recent months, we have run various training/information sessions for members, including bike maintenance, navigation and the use of satnavs, crime prevention, ride leading and most recently first aid training.

 The strangest thing that’s ever happened on a group ride

 A year or so before the pandemic, the group’s regular Wednesday ride was in Fife across the Forth Road Bridge.
 By the time we returned, the wind was so strong that the bridge was closed to cyclists, meaning we would be stuck in Fife for the night or would need to divert to a train station.

 However, the bridge authorities were able to provide a lorry to drive the bikes over and a van to take the group across the Forth.
 We always check the weather forecast carefully before venturing to Fife now!

 Our favourite tea/coffee/pub stop

 We frequent a range of tea/coffee stops in villages, garden centres, art venues and community centres.
-This was particularly important during the pandemic, as businesses in this sector were being hit hardest hence, we were keen to support them whilst enjoying their amenities.
+This was particularly important during the pandemic, as businesses in this sector were being hit hardest, hence we were keen to support them while enjoying their amenities.